Graves County reports 1 new case of COVID-19

 GRAVES COUNTY, Ky.
-(KFVS) - The Graves County Health Department today announced the 137th confirmed case of COVID-19 in the county, an increase of one since yesterday.
+(KFVS) - The Graves County Health Department has announced another confirmed case of COVID-19 in the county.

-“It is good to see so many people coming out of recovery.” said Kathy Gifford, Nurse Supervisor for the local health department.
+“It is so encouraging to see more and more people recover.” said Kathy Gifford, Nurse Supervisor for the local health department.

-“Businesses slowly reopening certainly gives me hope.
-Like the light at the end of a really long and dark tunnel.” commented Noel Coplen, Director of the local health department.
+“The front-line health care worker has a battle each and every day.
+They cannot afford to have a bad day because lives are depending on their tenacity.
+Let’s encourage them any way we can!” commented Noel Coplen, Director of the local health department.

 Copyright 2020 KFVS.
 All rights reserved.